Case study · Building in public

 03

-"No error" isn't "correct" — white-on-white text and silent Omit-on-union both shipped zero warnings.
+"No error" isn't "correct" — white-on-white text, the silent Omit-on-union, and every effect rendering as Times all shipped zero warnings.

 04

-Buy the boring parts (moveable handles, encoding) and build the parts that are actually your product: the composition model, the timeline, the animation system.
+Buy the boring parts (moveable handles, encoding, Lambda rendering) and build the parts that are actually your product: the composition model, the timeline, the animation system.